-In a way, better managers should be able to provide better working conditions for their employees.
-Yet, two-thirds of American workers are not quite happy with the skills of those in charge of their organizations.
+Better managers should be able to provide better working conditions for their employees.
+Two-thirds of American workers are not entirely happy with the skills of those in charge of their organizations.

 To be more precise, 56% of them believe that their managers are promoted too early.
 Also, 60% of US workers said that their managers should undergo additional managerial training.
 In theory, this could boost job satisfaction rates in the US.

 9. 46% of US workers leave their jobs because of a lack of appreciation.

 Recognition is also an essential factor when it comes to career satisfaction statistics.
 Judging from the results of an extensive research study, almost half of US workers have left a company because of a lack of appreciation.
 So if workers are not feeling valued and recognized for their efforts, they are likely to quit the job.